jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l3vpn/l3vpn-service-module.md

   - When you scroll through the Response body you should see a list **"available-capability"** for both **"node-id": "pe1"** and **"node-id": "pe2"**.
 If these are not listed, wait another minute and issue the call again.

 #### 2. Create VPN service
-This will be used in the next step when we create the L3VPN instance.
+This will be used in the next step when we create the L3VPN sites.
 - Use the Postman REST call: `L3VPN Service/create vpn-service cus1_vpn1`.
 You don't need to change any of the fields of the call body.
 You can change **customer-name** if you wish.

 ```json